namelesspal18/makinteractlab.github.io/_projects/SchemaBoard_2020.md

 ### References

 Yoonji Kim, Hyein Lee, Ramkrishna Prasad, Seungwoo Je, Youngkyung Choi, Daniel Ashbrook, Ian Oakley, and Andrea Bianchi.
 2020. **SchemaBoard: Supporting Correct Assembly of Schematic Circuits using Dynamic In-Situ Visualization**.
-To appear in Proceedings of UIST 2020.
+In Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology (UIST '20).
+Association for Computing Machinery, New York, NY, USA, 987–998.
+DOI:https://doi.org/10.1145/3379337.3415887

 <!-- DO NOT CHANGE MANUALLY -->